gnuwhisperer/sispmctrl-MQTT-bridge/README.md

 The command

+$ mosquitto_pub -h <host> -t "cmnd/sispmctl/<device_id>/socket/POWER1" -m on
->mosquitto_pub -h brokerIP -t "cmnd/sispmctl/<device_id>/POWER<outlet>" -m On
+$ mosquitto_pub -h <host> -t "cmnd/sispmctl/<device_id>/socket/POWER1" -m off

-Will turn on outlet <outlet> (numbered 1-4) on the gembird device with the serial <device_id>.
+Will turn on outlet 1 (numbered 1-4) on the gembird device with the serial <device_id>.

 To get the ids run:
 >sispmctl -s

 The script will also write a

-tele/sispmctl/01:1c:aa:b5:41/LWT True
+tele/sispmctl/<device_id>/LWT True

 when a device is detected or False when disconnected.

-The script will send the changed state of the outlets in POLL_TIME = 5 intervals or after switching:
+The script will send the changed state of the outlets in POLL_TIME = 5 intervals or after switching.

-tele/sispmctl/01:1c:aa:b5:41/STATE = {"POWER1":"OFF", "POWER2":"OFF", "POWER3":"OFF", "POWER4":"OFF"}
+It will send all states, because it integrated better with Homeassistant.

+received mqtt message: cmnd/sispmctl/01:00:fd:ef:00/socket/POWER3 message:  ON SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER1 ON SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER2 OFF SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER3 ON SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER4 ON received mqtt message: cmnd/sispmctl/01:00:fd:ef:00/socket/POWER3 message:  OFF SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER1 ON SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER2 OFF SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER3 OFF SENT MQTT MESSAGE:  tele/sispmctl/01:00:fd:ef:00/STATE/POWER4 ON

 Config is expecet to be in /etc/sispmctl.conf or the current workdir.